sagieinav/obsidian-cs-knowledge-base/README.md

 A public repository containing my personal Obsidian vault, focused on Computer Science education notes and materials.
 ## 1 Purpose

 This repository serves as a public archive and knowledge base of my Computer Science education notes.
-It's shared to potentially benefit other students or individuals interested in these topics.
+It's shared to potentially benefit friends, other students or individuals interested in these topics.
 ## 2 Contents
 **DISCLAIMER:** Most of the contents within the vault are written in Hebrew.